 In the high-altitude Bolivian city of Sucre, Heidi Diaz and other students learn to put faith into action.

 Meet three alumni who continued an Elmhurst tradition by dedicating their careers to serving society.

 In working together to put on a show, you develop instant bonds.
 Bonds that can last a lifetime.

 Three sisters, all Elmhurst alumnae, who gave up traditional nursing roles for the entreprenurial life.

-By volunteering his time in the classroom, John Muszynski says thank you to the professor who nudged him toward a stint at McDonald's 30 years ago.
+By volunteering in the classroom, John Muszynski says thank you to the professor who nudged him toward a stint at McDonald's 30 years ago.

 Lynda Floros Nadkarni teaches fine arts at Brook Park School in LaGrange Park and volunteers for several local organizations.